jsyoon80/face-detect/README.md

-# face-detect
-connect cloud practice
+# Face Detection using OpenCV and Streamlit